-- In kernel tracking (Comaniciu et al, 2003; Collins, 2003), a kernel in the shape of an ellipse, rectangle or other geometric primitive is defined for an object, and all the interior feature points are assumed to have the same velocity (rigid) or adjacent points are assumed to have similar velocity.
-The element ψ_i could be a feature descriptor like SIFT or PCA basis. - In the dense motion field, $(\mathbf{u}1, \cdots, \mathbf{u}n)$ is regulated by a Markov random field (Horn and Schunck, 1981; Black and Fleet, 2000).
-The element ψ_i is either a pixel or a feature point.
+- In kernel tracking (Comaniciu et al, 2003; Collins, 2003), all the interior feature points are assumed to have the same velocity (rigid) or adjacent points are assumed to have similar velocity.
+The element ψ_i could be the feature descriptor like SIFT or PCA basis. - In the dense motion field, $(\mathbf{u}1, \cdots, \mathbf{u}n)$ is regulated by a Markov random field (Horn and Schunck, 1981; Black and Fleet, 2000).
+The elements ψ_i is either a pixel or a feature point.

-These models $p(\mathbf{u}1,\cdots,\mathbf{u}n)$ essentially reduce the randomness of the motion or equivalently the degrees of freedom in W. In the next subsection, we will pursue such representations by reducing the variables in W.
+These models $p(\mathbf{u}1, \cdots, \mathbf{u}n)$ essentially reduce the randomness of the motion or equivalently the degrees of freedom in W. In the next subsection, we will pursue such representations by reducing the variables in W.

 Intrackable motion When the motion includes a large number of indistinguishable elements, it is called dynamic texture (Szummer and Picard, 1996; Fitzgibbon, 2001; Soatto et al, 2001) or textured motion (Wang and Zhu, 2003), such as fire flame, water flow, evaporating steam etc. As the moving elements are indistinguishable, the velocity cannot be inferred meaningfully and W is empty.
 These videos are represented by appearance models directly, typically by regression models.
-An example is the spatio-temporal autoregression (STAR) model,
+An example is the spatio-temporal auto-